francescozela00/dnaSequence/readMe.md

 # Error Code do you like to help me ?
+The RNA and DNA is correct, the nerual network is givin an error
 <code>
 ~/randompythoncodes/dnaSequence$ python3 main.py
 DNA:
 UTCDAUGDCDUGCDTDGUCDADCUACADCGUTTDAGACGCDATDTTUCATTADUAGATUAT
 RNA:
 DAGUUDCUGUDCGUAUCDGUUUGDUGUUGCDAAUUCUGCGUUAUAADGUAAUUDUCUADUA

 Traceback (most recent call last):
   File "main.py", line 88, in <module>
     learning_rate=0.6)